Meet Our Technical Advisory Board

 In addition, since 2007 Matthew has served as adjunct associate professor at Clemson University in the Department of Food, Nutrition and Packaging Sciences where he advises graduate students.
 He has also guest lectured on the topics of supply chain and packaging at Clemson and the College of Idaho.

-Charles A. Hasemann, Ph.D., assistant vice president for innovation and economic development at the Michigan State University Innovation Center, earned his doctorate in Molecular Immunology and performed his post-doctoral training in X-ray Crystallography.
+Dr. Charles A. Hasemann, assistant vice president for innovation and economic development at the Michigan State University Innovation Center, earned his doctorate in Molecular Immunology and performed his post-doctoral training in X-ray Crystallography.
 As an assistant professor at UT Southwestern Medical Center in Dallas, he established an NIH-funded laboratory studying immune system-related protein structure and function.
 He was subsequently recruited to Parke-Davis Pharmaceuticals in Ann Arbor, MI (later merged with Pfizer, Inc.) as the director of structure-based drug design, and via a series of expanding management positions, ultimately joined the Executive Management team with direction over all aspects of drug discovery at the Ann Arbor site, as well as global leadership responsibilities for Pfizer’s overall drug discovery technologies.
 In his capacities at Pfizer, Charles oversaw several extensive and productive collaborations with biotechnology companies and academic laboratories.

 In his time at MSU, Charles has launched the Clinical & Translational Sciences Institute, Business Connect, and most recently, Spartan Innovations.
 Charles now leads the MSU Innovation Center, consisting of Business Connect, MSU Technologies, and Spartan Innovations; these three organizations comprise MSU’s effort to partner with the private sector in order to leverage the University’s intellectual assets for economic value.
 Combining his corporate research executive experience, with his academic research and administration experiences, Charles is well credentialed to lead the MSU Innovation Center on its mission to create productive research and technology commercialization relationships between MSU and the private sector, to connect regional entrepreneurs to the intellectual and technical capacity of the University, and to participate in regional economic activity endeavors.

-John D. Hatfield
+John D. Hatfield, MBA

 John earned a bachelor of arts degree in history from Kenyon College in Gambier, Ohio, and a master of business administration degree from Kellogg School of Management at Northwestern University in Evanston, Illinois.
+He is active in his community, where he serves as member on various boards.

-In his role, Daniel Reaume leads a world-class organization in designing and developing advanced predictive analytics and optimization algorithms tailored to unique business needs.
+In his role, Dr. Daniel Reaume leads a world-class organization in designing and developing advanced predictive analytics and optimization algorithms tailored to unique business needs.
 With a background in operations research, technology management, and law, Dan provides guidance and direction for improving modeling practices, setting technology direction, and deepening expertise in key practice areas.

 Dan also serves as an adjunct professor for the University of Michigan’s College of Engineering and as an advisory board member for Michigan State University’s Axia Institute for Value Chain Research and for the Wayne State University Business Analytics program.

-Dr. Swaminathan “Swami” Subramanian
+Swaminathan “Swami” Subramanian, Ph.D.

 Business Development Director, The Axia Institute, Michigan State University